 roslaunch mavros px4.launch fcu_url:="udp://:email@example.com:14557"

-In case you would like to modify the Gazebo simulation to integrate sensors publishing directly to ROS topics e.g. the Gazebo ROS laser plugin, Gazebo must be launched with the appropriate ROS wrappers.
+The Gazebo simulation can be modified to integrate sensors publishing directly to ROS topics e.g. the Gazebo ROS laser plugin.
+To support this feature, Gazebo must be launched with the appropriate ROS wrappers.

 There are ROS launch scripts available to run the simulation wrapped in ROS: